Jarred Kelenic Player Props: Mariners vs. Orioles

-On Saturday, Jarred Kelenic (hitting .167 in his past 10 games) and the Seattle Mariners play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 4:05 PM ET.
+Jarred Kelenic -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Baltimore Orioles, with Kyle Bradish on the mound, on June 25 at 1:35 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Orioles.
+He had a hitless showing in his previous game (0-for-3) against the Orioles.

 Jarred Kelenic Game Info & Props vs. the Orioles